RivaD2/reading-notes/README.md

 ![Let the Coding Begin](https://media.giphy.com/media/zOvBKUUEERdNm/giphy.gif)

 ------------------------
-### Hello, my name is Riva Davidowski and I'm excited to start on the long journey ahead.
-Yes, I am a baby coder, a newb to this world of software development.
+### Hello, my name is Riva Davidowski and I am a newb to this world of software development.
-### I will fail, I will learn, and by god, I shall succeed!
+###On my way to becoming a frontend software engineer I will fail, I will learn, and by god, I shall succeed!

-See what I've learned along this journey below and please check out my take on growth mindset.
+**See what I've learned along this journey below.**
+*Credit to Jon Duckett's Web Design with HTML, CSS and JavaScript*

 [My profile!](https://rivad2.github.io/reading-notes/)

 -----------------
 ## TABLE OF CONTENTS

-## Code Fellows 102 Reading Notes
+## Code Fellows 102 Reading Notes:

 * [Growth Mindset](growthmindset.md)
 * [Read 2: The Coders Computer](coder-computers.md)